-As resettlement efforts advance, some Afghans face an uncertain future
+They made it out of Afghanistan.
+But their path ahead is uncertain.

 Homeland Security Secretary Alejandro Mayorkas — who is leading the U.S. government effort to relocate evacuated Afghans to the United States — directed CBP in a memo last week to admit the Afghan allies for two years on “parole,” a legal authority typically invoked in emergencies, such as the 1996 evacuation of U.S.-backed Iraqi Kurds during President Saddam Hussein’s rule.
 Each person is being vetted and admitted on a “case-by-case basis,” the memo said.

-Afghan parolees are being taken to U.S. military bases, where 90 U.S. Citizenship and Immigration Services staffers process their paperwork.
-Some are completing basic immigration requirements such as medical checkups.
-Others are applying for work permits and Social Security numbers.
+Parolees are taken to U.S. military bases, where 90 U.S. Citizenship and Immigration Services staffers process their paperwork.
+Some get medical checkups.
+Others apply for work permits and Social Security numbers.
 Hundreds of those arriving are children or teens, including 34 who traveled without their parents, though some have since been reunited, government officials said.

 Some are just starting the immigration process because they did not expect to flee.
-Many have been waiting for years for a Special Immigrant Visa (SIV), after risking their lives to serve as interpreters and in other roles aiding the U.S. military.
+Many waited for years for a special immigrant visa (SIV), after risking their lives to serve as interpreters and in other roles aiding the U.S. military.
 Others could request humanitarian protection such as asylum.

-“Basically, they’re all going to need immigration lawyers,” said Margaret Stock, a retired U.S. Army officer and an immigration lawyer in Alaska who has been working to help Afghan allies escape.
+“Basically, they’re all going to need immigration lawyers,” said Margaret Stock, a retired U.S. Army officer and an immigration lawyer in Alaska.
 “This is really complicated.”

-Lawyers and nonprofit agencies are mobilizing to help these Afghans on top of the work they are already doing for migrants arriving at the U.S.-Mexico border, where apprehensions are at 21-year highs.
+Lawyers and nonprofit agencies are mobilizing to help these Afghans on top of the work they are doing for migrants arriving at the U.S.-Mexico border, where apprehensions are at 21-year highs.

 Mayorkas said in the Aug.
 23 memo that some Afghan parolees could be required to check in with immigration authorities after being released from U.S. custody and that those who fail to follow up could be detained and deported.
 So could applicants who fail to complete their immigration applications, lawyers said.

 Defense Department officials plan to expand their capacity to house evacuated Afghans on military bases to 50,000 by Sept.
-15. By Saturday, they had space for 21,000 people, and had stocked up with halal meals, coloring books and toys.
+15. By Saturday, they had space for 21,000 people and had stocked up with halal meals, coloring books and toys.
 At Fort Lee in Virginia, Defense Department officials said, some Afghans were staying five to seven days.
 Others are on military bases for hours.
 Many already have family in the United States.

-Among the arrivals at Dulles International Airport in Virginia last week were a married couple with four children who encapsulated the difficulties of immigrating to the United States.
+Among the arrivals at Dulles International Airport in Virginia last week were a married couple with four children who encapsulated the immigration difficulties.

 Stock, their lawyer, said the father is a former U.S. military employee who became a naturalized U.S. citizen through the SIV program.
 But he stayed in Afghanistan because his wife was still waiting for her immigration paperwork.
 Three of their children automatically get U.S. citizenship through the father, but they lack U.S. passports.
 A fourth child, adopted, does not automatically get citizenship.